-In its effort to ensure compliance with the disclosure laws, the Registry assessed civil penalties against 50 individuals or organizations in 2000 for violations of the campaign finance, lobbying and conflict of interest laws.
+In its effort to ensure compliance with the disclosure laws, the Registry assessed civil penalties against 63 individuals or organizations in 2002 for violations of the campaign finance, lobbying and conflict of interest laws.
 In one case, the board waived these civil penalties on reconsideration.
-(See Appendix D for a statistical summary of civil penalty assessments.)
 In all of these cases, no civil penalties were assessed by the Registry until the individuals or organizations were provided notice and an opportunity for a hearing through the agency's show cause hearing procedures.

-Civil penalties were levied for the late filing of disclosure reports.
-In 2000, the Registry assessed a total of \$93,975 in civil penalties.
-The Registry has collected \$1,800 of those penalties.
+In 2002, the Registry assessed a total of \$137,098 in civil penalties.
+The Registry has collected \$11,400 of those penalties (See Appendix B for a statistical summary of civil penalty assessments).
 In cases where the Registry's assessment orders are now final and the civil penalties remain unpaid, the cases have been turned over to the State Attorney General's office for collection through the appropriate legal process.